nrevutsky/immo-challenge/README.md

 Clone this project and create a new repo, please don't use a fork otherwise other candidates will be able to see your result.

 ### Main Task
-- You can find the basic puppeteer runner inside index.js file
+- You can find the basic puppeteer runner inside index.module.ts file
 - You need to return values from page which URL defined in PAGE_URL variable
 - You need to save values into JSON file in the root folder of the project